Travel Warning: Sumatra, Indonesia, Dangerously Beautiful

 The next thing my new friend will ask me shows another reason.
 “Is Osama Bin Laden popular in the UK?”

 I take a moment to try and work out if he already knows the answer to this question, and has some other motive for asking me this; maybe he is testing me.

-I decide that he genuinely doesn’t know and so answer “No, not really.
+I decide that he genuinely doesn’t know and so I answer “No, not really.
 Is he popular here?”
 His response was given with a mad scientist laugh and an almost victorious gleam in his eye.
-This was disconcerting to say the least, but he said “Yes!
+This was disconcerting, to say the least, but he said “Yes!
 Number one.
 Very popular!”

-For the remainder of the journey he remained very friendly, apparently very interested in my travels.
-Personally I tried to minimize conversation with him, which was difficult because with the exception of the above question he would have been a great travel partner, even buying me dinner (although the fish head covered in chillies was a little too hot for me).
+For the remainder of the journey, he remained very friendly, apparently very interested in my travels.
+Personally, I tried to minimize conversation with him, which was difficult because with the exception of the above question he would have been a great travel partner, even buying me dinner (although the fish head covered in chilies was a little too hot for me).

 It is apparent locals in Sumatra are very interested in people who travel there; they buy them dinner, become volunteer tour guides and aren’t afraid to spark up a conversation.

 Maybe you can’t blame them for the eccentric questioning, many ask why you aren’t afraid of bombs, the only response I had was I wasn’t afraid but I’m slightly more afraid now thanks.

 ‘Travel Warning: Indonesia, dangerously beautiful’ is an extremely apt way to get people’s attention and have them rethink the way they see Indonesia.
 If you want to travel to a place with a sense of danger, Sumatra has it in abundance, but what I found when I was there was that this sense of danger was lost on me.